 Supplemental Assessment, where it is a component of Phase III.
 In GFIA's view, the right way to determine whether there is any systemic impact from the reinsurance activities of a failed reinsurer is to investigate the exposure the primary insurers have in terms of reinsurance liabilities to the failed reinsurer and determine whether there would be a critical impact on the primary insurer if those liabilities would not (or not entirely) be fulfilled.
 However, GFIA suggests that the IAIS should set an absolute threshold for the determination of whether a (re)insurer will be subject to completing the supplementary reinsurance-specific questions (eg more than 5-10% of its total insurance activities attributable to third-party reinsurance).
 Insurance Europe Europe No Insurance Europe does not understand the purpose of the Reinsurance Supplemental Assessment.
 The IAIS has looked at reinsurance in detail and concluded that "traditional reinsurance is unlikely to cause, or amplify, systemic risk."
-It is then unclear why there should be a need for an additional analysis of an undertaking's reinsurance activities in Phase III, particularly since there is already a reinsurance indicator in Phase II.
-If such an assessment is to be carried out, it only makes sense instead of rather than in addition to the Phase II reinsurance assessment.
-The assessment of the potential effects of a reinsurer's failure on other reinsurers or primary insurers should take full account of the IAIS's own work on extreme stress scenarios, the conclusion of which was: "The results are similar for both primary insurers and reinsurers.
+It is then unclear why there should be a need for an additional analysis of an undertaking's reinsurance activities in Phase III, particularly since there is already a reinsurance indicator in Phase II if such an assessment is to be carried out, it only makes sense instead of rather than in addition to the Phase II reinsurance assessment.
+The assessment of the potential effects of a reinsurer or other reinsurers or primary insurers should take full account of the IAIS's own work on extreme stress scenarios, the conclusion of which was: "The results are similar for both primary insurers and reinsurers.
 The impact on equity capital (which in this context serves as a proxy for solvency) of severe financial market crises far outweighs the adverse effect of large catastrophic loss events.
 Adding the default of one large reinsurer would make a comparatively small contribution to the total losses absorbed by primary insurers."
 In addition, the IAIS report "Reinsurance and Financial Stability" dated 19 July 2012 concluded that "as far as traditional reinsurance activities are concerned, the potential for adverse and potentially systemic intra-industry impacts is small and will likely be contained within the insurance sector".
-It should also be noted that the IAIS affirms in its 2015 Global Insurance Market Report that "the global reinsurance market has proven able to withstand the impact of large catastrophes and economic events; recent examples include the terrorist attack on the World Trade Centre on September 11, as well as the hurricanes Katrina, Rita and Wilma in 2005".
-The Reinsurance Supplemental Assessment is unlikely to prove problematic form a systemic perspective.
+It should also be noted that the IAIS affirms in its 2015 Global Insurance Market Report that "the global reinsurance Supplemental Assessment is unlikely to provide any new insights.
+Notwithstanding the very important role they play in supporting the activity of primary insurers by pooling tail risk globally, the interconnections between reinsurers and the rest of the financial system are unlikely to prove problematic from a systemic perspective.
 In fact, only around 5% of global primary insurance premiums are ceded to reinsurers.
-This risk is partial
+This risk is partially passed on throug